Gaussian processes (2/3) - Fitting a Gaussian process kernel

 The posterior predictions conditioned on the observed data before 2010 are plotted in the figure below together with their 95% prediction interval.

-Notice that our model captures captures the different dataset characteristics such as the trend and seasonality quite well.
+Notice that our model captures the different dataset characteristics such as the trend and seasonality quite well.
 The predictions start deviating the further away from the observed data the model was conditioned on, together with widening prediction interval.

 In [15]: